 Right after you land or before you board your flight, it's an L.A. tradition to stop at the In-N-Out Burger next to the airport for a Double-Double Animal Style, chocolate shake and Animal Style french fries.
 The late, great Anthony Bourdain famously said it's the best restaurant in L.A.
 You might see students from the nearby Otis College of Art and Design, or hungry guests of the Westin LAX and Custom Hotel.
 Diners seated at the outside tables have an unparalleled view of jets taking off and landing on the nearby runways.

 Two- to Three-Hour Layovers

 Renovated terminals and new dining/retail locations at LAX offer travelers a chance to sample the tastes and sights of Los Angeles, even on short layovers.

 A $332-million renovation of Terminal 2 features a new design theme that reflects the energy of L.A.'s on-the-go culture, with nearly 20 retail and dining concepts as well as lounge-style seating with more charging stations.
 Stop by Virgin Atlantic’s first-ever Clubhouse, inspired by the West Coast way of life.
 The Clubhouse offers a stylish, luxury experience along with healthy dining options for Virgin’s Upper Class passengers and Flying Club Gold members.

-With the December 2017 additions of new super-local L.A. restaurants at Terminal 3, foodies can enjoy the flavors of the city without even leaving the airport.
+With the additions of super-local L.A. restaurants at Terminal 3, foodies can enjoy the flavors of the city without even leaving the airport.
 Ashland Hill, a Santa Monica gastropub with a focus on craft beer, burgers and other casual fare, joins healthy EarthBar, tequila spot La Familia as well as globally-inspired Blue Window and Shake Shack.